 Fibrous vegetables are harmful to your disposal too.
 Spinach, kale, eggplant, and green beans tend to be stringy when shredded.
 And their strands can clump together blocking pipes and obstructing water flow.

-Think of chopping and spinning nuts to form a thick paste?
+Thinking of chopping and spinning nuts to form a thick paste?
 Go ahead, but don’t throw the leftovers into your disposal.
 The gooey paste will stick on your drains and grab food particles that are washed down.
 And you can guess what’ll happen.

 Dinner parties aren’t complete without decaf coffee.
 When prepping yours, make sure coffee grounds don’t go to the disposal.
 Wipe coffee ground spills into the trash, not the kitchen sink.
 Wet ground coffee can lump together and create awful clogs.
 Dispose of filters in your trash can too.